 Is Starfield Steam Deck compatible?

 Starfield might well be Steam Deck compatible, but it hasn’t earned Verified status from Valve just yet.
-Games with similar system requirements like Star Wars Jedi: Survivor have struggled to run at a consistent 30fps, which suggests Starfield could be best left to your gaming PC.
+Games with similar minimum and recommended specs, like the Star Wars Jedi: Survivor system requirements, have struggled to run at a consistent 30fps, which suggests Starfield could be best left to your gaming PC.

 The Starfield release date is rapidly approaching, and we’ve got all our digits crossed that it’ll be a triumphant return to form for Bethesda that matches up to Fallout 4 and Skyrim.
-Systems are go on our guide to Starfield companions, so check that out to discover more about the intergalactic explorers you can meet on your travels, or take a peek at where to get Starfield at the lowest possible price if you’re on the hunt for a deal.
+Systems are go on our guide to Starfield companions, so check that out to discover more about the intergalactic explorers you can meet on your travels.

 Want to pimp out your portable powerhouse?
 Check out our best Steam Deck accessories guide to make sure your handheld is ready for take off.